pershyn/storm-metrics-opentsdb/README.md

 So far it is required to have `tcollector` with `udp_bridge` plugin installed on every node of the cluster where the topology runs - see reasoning in Dependencies.

-Developed for apache storm and kafka-spout version 0.9.5.
+Developed for apache storm and kafka-spout version 1.0.1 (starting from version 0.1.0 of this library)

 ## Usage